rhregalado/rhregalado.github.io/_essays/essay8.md

 title: "Talking, Dates, and Gifts Are All But Rituals of Love"
 date: 2026-02-13
 permalink: /essays/talking-dates-and-gifts-are-all-but-rituals-of-love
 excerpt: '<b>[ESSAY]</b> Let me pose a question: is the ability to ask questions considered a skill?
 And if so, does true skill lie in asking the right ones?
-It wasn’t until I reach my post-grad studies that I realized that the true test of learning is not in what you can remember or memorize, but in the questions you are able to ask about it.'
+It wasn’t until I reach my post-grad studies that I realized that the true test of learning is not in what you can remember or memorize, but in the questions you are able to ask about it.
+In this essay, I reflect on how curiousity sustains everything there is in love and why asking questions is more than just a trivial habit but a skill and a discipline in itself.'
 ---

 <div style="text-align: justify;">